aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 You can also right-click the `exercises/start` folder and click "Open in Integrated Terminal".

 Now let's extract the requirements and run a report.
 We have made nice `make` targets for you.
+Note, the report will fail.
+This is expected because we have not implemented anything.

 ```bash